 Size is only one part of the equation, and the type of material you use in your saltwater pool can significantly affect the final price tag.
 Unlike chlorine pools, you’ll have to be careful about the kind of material you use with saltwater.
 Not all materials work well with these generators, and if you aren’t careful, you could have to do major renovation work within a couple of years.

 Concrete isn’t always the first option for saltwater pool owners, and there’s a reason for that.
 Like metal, salt water can be a little rough on concrete or gunite surfaces.
 Concrete is a porous material, and saltwater absorption can cause it to deteriorate slowly over time.

 This doesn’t mean you can’t own a concrete pool with salt water, but homeowners should just be aware that it might not last as long as fiberglass or vinyl liner.
-The reason the maximum cost is so much higher is that concrete is generally a lot more customizable in terms of water features (waterfalls, rock features, etc.).
+The maximum cost is so much higher because concrete is generally a lot more customizable in terms of water features (waterfalls, rock features, etc.).

 - You don’t have to rely on pre-made liners or sizes